aws-samples/aws-iot-securetunneling-localproxy/V3WebSocketProtocolGuide.md

 When the websocket is active, the local proxy will periodically send ping-pong message frames to keep the connection alive.
 The latency to the proxy server is also calculated during this time.
 In the event of a network outage or connection timeout, the local proxy will keep running and will execute a retry loop to reestablish the websocket connection.
 By default, the retry interval is 2.5 seconds, and there is no limit to the maximum number of retries.
-These values are configurable.
+These defaults are configurable in the ProxySettings source file constant declarations.

 ### Recovering from a crash or unintended program exit

-If the local proxy unexpectedly terminates, certain behaviors may follow:
+If the local proxy unexpectedly terminates, certain actions may be needed:
 - If the local proxy terminated on the source side, the user is free to restart the local proxy with the same version and config.
     - If the user wants to reconnect with an older version of the local proxy, they may need to restart the destination local proxy with a matching configuration.
 For example if using v1, remove any _serviceID_ -> port mappings.
 - If the local proxy terminated on the destination side, the user needs to restart both the source and destination local proxies.